bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 Note that we pass the stringified Url to `Router.format` before passing it to `prop.href`.
 This will transform "about" into "#/about", for example.

-> *Aside: the `dispatch` function is no longer needed, so it can be removed.
-This optionally enables the navbar to be extracted into a separate module for re-usability.*

 In `Pages/Blog.fs` modify `renderEntry` to the same end:
 ```fsharp
 let renderEntry entry: ReactElement =